-Waste can define produce that is excess to requirements by the retailer and end user, especially packaging, and by-products of manufacturing that have no value to the producer.
+Waste can define produce that is excess to requirements by the retailer and end user, especially packaging, and by-products of manufacturing they deem have no value.

 The term wasteful is used to define the act of producing waste rather than the product and in doing so really refers to the person who is responsible.
 That the term is used more to state the act as being wasteful rather than the person shows a reticence to confront the whole person.
 The implication is that if the act is curtailed then the wastefulness goes away.

-There is an implied ethically or moral issue around the lack of us of products that could otherwise be put to good use, of course the implication is that it is OK to waste things that could only be put to bad use or to use any waste for bad use.
+There is an implied ethical or moral issue around the lack of use of by-products that could be put to good use, or that it is OK to waste things that could only be put to bad use or to use any waste for bad use.

-So the issue to the user of 'wasteful' is whether waste can be put to what in their designs is deemed good.
+The issue to the user is whether waste can be put to what in their designs is deemed good.
 To the group the wasteful argument is one of ethics that bind each person to it's support group yet may not be a universal agreement.

 There may be a moral use of the word waste but that would not apply to a material product.

-The fact is that each of us consumes to the best or our ability and that and there is no reason that should not include each other or by choice not to support another competitor by actively providing excess assets.
+The fact is that each of us consumes to the best of our ability and desire.
+There is no reason to support another competitor by actively providing excess assets.